burakkcmn/RTLS_Wifi/README.md

 ## Setup

 ### Requirements
-- Java Development Kit (JDK) 8 or higher
+- Java 11 or higher
-- IDE (e.g., Eclipse, IntelliJ IDEA) for Java development
+- Maven 3.6.0 or higher

 ### Installation